Cadence-GitHub/Stouffville-By-laws-AI/README.md

 5. **User Interface Options**:
    - Web demo interface with model selection and bylaw limit options
    - Enhanced search option for improved semantic retrieval
+   - Intelligent autocomplete that suggests similar questions as users type
    - Token usage and cost information
    - Performance metrics showing timing information for each processing step
    - Option to compare all three versions of the answer (complete, filtered active only, and layman's terms)